Gateways to Tractability for Satisfiability in Pearl's Causal Hierarchy: Satisfiability for Languages of PCH and Structural Insights

 \section{Satisfiability for Languages of PCH and Structural Insights}

-In this paper, we examine several analogues of the well-known problem \textsc{Boolean Satisfiability} that capture various probabilistic, causal, and counterfactual statements.
-We denote these problems as \generalSAT, where $\circledast \in \{\prob, \causal, \counterfact\}$ and $\ast \in \{\comp, \lin, \poly\}$, and define them as follows. \begin{problem_compact}
+We examine several analogues of the well-known problem \textsc{Boolean Satisfiability} that capture various probabilistic, causal, and counterfactual statements.
+We denote these problems as \generalSAT, where $\circledast \in \{\prob, \causal, \counterfact\}$ and $\ast \in \{\comp, \lin, \poly\}$, and define them as follows. \begin{problem}

-\problemtitle{ \generalSAT} \probleminput{A set $D$ of $d$ domain values and a formula $\phi \in \gL_{\circledast}^{\ast}$ over variables $\allV= \set{V_1,\dots,V_n}$. } \problemtask{Decide if there exists a recursive Structural Causal Model $\gM$ over $D$ such that $\gM \models \phi$.} \end{problem_compact} The classical computational complexity of \generalSAT has by now been studied extensively~\citep{FaginHM90,IbelingI20,ZanderBL23,MosseII24,DorflerZBL25}.
+\problemtitle{\generalSAT} \probleminput{A set $D$ of $d$ domain values and a formula $\phi \in \gL_{\circledast}^{\ast}$ over variables $\allV= \set{V_1,\dots,V_n}$. } \problemtask{Decide if there exists a recursive Structural Causal Model $\gM$ over $D$ such that $\gM \models \phi$.} \end{problem} The classical computational complexity of \generalSAT has by now been studied extensively~\citep{FaginHM90,IbelingI20,ZanderBL23,MosseII24,DorflerZBL25}.
 We remark that our definition of \generalSAT slightly deviates from the one established in previous works, in the sense that we restrict our attention to input formulas $\phi$ that are \emph{sets of inequalities} (that is, each inequality forms a constraint) rather than allowing arbitrary Boolean combinations of inequalities.
 However, this restriction does not affect any of the known complexity-theoretic results, since previous lower-bound proofs did not employ any Boolean combinations beyond sets.
 However, the situation changes drastically when studying \generalSAT from the viewpoint of parameterized complexity, as we show next.